g-strzelecki/MemoriesBE/README.md

 ## Info

+Pull BE repo into folder called: memories-back\
+Pull FE repo into folder called: memories-front\

+Keep both folders on the same dir level.\

+Initialize package.json to import dependencies.\

 Use memories.sql file to create database with example records.\
 Use config.example.ts to create config.ts with connection to Your local mysql server.